cha-no/p3-dst-yuk/README.md

 ```

-## Experimental records are summarized in
+## Experimental records are summarized in Wiki